-Don’t get me wrong the first month's stats weren’t great.
-9 conversations, 2 qualified leads, but the figures then shot up in month two (although we did close a deal from month one).
+Don’t get me wrong, the first month's stats weren’t great.
+9 conversations, and 2 qualified leads, but the figures then shot up in month two (although we did close a deal from month one).

 Like any technology addition, you have to let that bed down and then kick on using the first few months as a learning curve to assess performance and what is working and what isn’t.

 10 reasons to use a conversational marketing playbook